 Like many parts of Northern California, Guerneville and its surrounds were once an active logging area.
 However, the woods within Armstrong Woods State Natural Reserve were spared and are today home to a grove of majestic sequoias, also called coast redwoods.
 Visitors can admire them while strolling along the Pioneer Nature Trail, a paved, accessible path through the reserve’s main features.

-Best yet, it’s open year-round and totally free to enter if you park your car outside the reserve, though donations are accepted at the visitor center next to the lot.
+Best yet, it’s open year-round and totally free to enter if you park your car outside the reserve or enter by foot or bike, though donations are accepted at the visitor center next to the lot.
 Otherwise, it costs $10 per vehicle to drive the small loop adjacent to the Pioneer Nature Trail.

 How to get to Guerneville